Holidays should be relaxing. Unless, of course, you’re the person managing all the annual leave requests from employees!

 Accruing annual leave

-Employees accrue annual leave from the day they start working for you, including while they’re in their probationary period.
+Employees accrue holiday from the day they start working for you, including while they’re in their probationary period.

 Each month an employee works with you they’ll accrue one-twelfth of their allowance.
 So, for a full-time worker entitled to 28 days holiday a year, they accrue 2.3 days per month.